 - Set an example for others.
-Peers, children and colleagues learn from one another, so we need to make distracted driving unacceptable behavior.
+Peers, children and colleagues learn from one another, so we need to make distracted driving an unacceptable behavior.

 What is distracted driving?